A Box of Dreams

-A Box of Dreams is a limited edition 3-disc box set by Irish singer-songwriter Enya, released on 1 December 1997 by WEA Records.
+A Box of Dreams is a limited edition 3-disc box set by Irish singer-songwriter Enya, initially released on 1 December 1997 by WEA Records.
 The set was a companion release to her first compilation album Paint the Sky with Stars – The Best of Enya, released the previous month.
 A Box of Dreams contains 46 tracks from her 1987 debut album Enya to Paint the Sky with Stars across three discs, each thematically arranged: "Oceans" contains Enya's upbeat tracks, "Clouds" is a collection of her piano instrumentals, and "Stars" contains slow ballads and more atmospheric tracks.
 Four B-sides are included: "Oriel Window", "Morning Glory", "Willows on the Water" and "Eclipse".
 The calligraphy and design were done by Brody Neuenschwander.

+The vinyl edition of A Box of Dreams was released on 23rd June 2023 with new liner notes penned by Roma Ryan.